Belle Époque: Politics

 Meanwhile, the international workers' movement also reorganised itself and reinforced pan-European, class-based identities among the classes whose labour supported the Belle Époque.
 The most notable transnational socialist organisation was the Second International.
 Anarchists of different affiliations were active during the period leading up to World War I. Political assassinations and assassination attempts were still rare in France (unlike in Russia) but there were some notable exceptions, including the killing of President Marie François Sadi Carnot in 1894.
 A bomb was detonated in the Chamber of Deputies of France in 1893, causing injuries but no deaths.
 Terrorism against civilians also occurred in 1894, perpetrated by Émile Henry, who killed a cafe patron and wounded several others.

 France enjoyed relative political stability at home during the Belle Époque.
 The sudden death of President Félix Faure while in office took the country by surprise, but had no destabilising effect on the government.
 The most serious political issue to face the country during this period was the Dreyfus affair.
 Captain Alfred Dreyfus was wrongly convicted of treason, with fabricated evidence from French government officials.
 Antisemitism directed at Dreyfus, and tolerated by the general French public in everyday society, was a central issue in the controversy and the court trials that followed.
 Public debate surrounding the Dreyfus Affair grew to an uproar after the publication of J'Accuse…!, an open letter sent to newspapers by prominent novelist Émile Zola, condemning government corruption and French antisemitism.
 The Dreyfus affair consumed the interest of the French for several years and it received heavy newspaper coverage.

-European politics saw very few regime changes, the major exception being Portugal, which experienced a republican revolution in 1910.
+Europe saw very few regime changes, the major exception being Portugal, which experienced a republican revolution in 1910.
 However, tensions between working-class socialist parties, bourgeois liberal parties and landed or aristocratic conservative parties did increase in many countries, and it has been claimed that profound political instability belied the calm surface of European politics in the era.
 In fact, militarism and international tensions grew considerably between 1897 and 1914, and the immediate prewar years were marked by a general armaments competition in Europe.
 Additionally, this era was one of massive overseas colonialism, known as the New Imperialism.
 The most famous portion of this imperial expansion was the Scramble for Africa.